raoul2000/yii2-workflow/guide/about-workflows.md

 Could it be more clear ?
 Ok, maybe it could.
 Let's see in detail what just happened.

 The *SimpleWorkflowBehavior* enters in action when the Post is saved.
 At this point it tests if the transitions is possible between the current status and the final one.
-In our case, there was no original status (the object has just been created) and the final status has been set to 'published'.
-So, from the *SimpleWorkflowBehavior* point of view, we are dealing with the following transition :
+In our case, there was no current status (the object has just been created) and the final status has been set to *published*, so, from the *SimpleWorkflowBehavior* point of view, we are dealing with the following transition :

 	null -> 'published'

 This transition is particular as it happens **only when a model enters into a workflow**.
 If you remember well, the *PostWorkflow* definition above contained a key called *initialStatusId*.
 This key is used to define the status Id that must be used by any model when entering a workflow.
-Obviously we didn't comply with this rule as we tried to enter through the 'published' status and that's why we get a self explanatory exception advising us to use *PostWorkflow/draft* instead.
+Obviously we didn't comply with this rule as we tried to enter through the *published* status and that's why we get a self explanatory exception advising us to use *PostWorkflow/draft* instead.

 Let's follow this wise advice :